 Heat remaining butter in a pot.
 Add Chardonnay and put 1/2 the mixture in the bottom of the roasting pan.

 Ignite the grill and turn all burners to high.
 Close the lid and preheat 10 to 15 minutes to bring the grill to 500 to 550 degrees.
 Set two side burners to medium heat and turn off the center burner.
+You’ll want to keep the bbq around 375 degrees.
 Position your turkey in the pan in the center of the cooking grate and place the lid on the grill.
 Try to keep the grill covered unless your basting it.
 I remember basting the turkey about 4 times.
 If you see the bottom of the pan getting dry, add more of your Chardonnay/butter mixture to the bird.